cbracken/blog/content/about.md

 You can find the source for this site and instructions on how to build it [here][site_repo].

+This site contains no tracking, no cookies, and no Javascript.
+It should work well with screen-readers and text-mode browsers.
+My web skills are near-nonexistant, so if you've got feedback on how it could be improved, shoot me an email.

 ## PGP public key